 Custodians are not recommended to receive petty cash reimbursements as direct debits to their bank accounts.
 Instead custodians may receive a cheque that can be cashed at Scotiabank branches at the Point Grey campus, VGH site, and downtown Kelowna.

 - Report the incident to Safety & Risk Services, Assistant Manager

 - Report the incident to your Department Finance Director.

 - To replace the Petty Cash, refer to the How do I create an expense report for petty cash setup or replenishment? article in the Workday Knowledge Base.

 Annual Verification of Petty Cash

-- The manager and the custodian should both sign the confirmation letter to confirm the balance(s) is (are) correct.
+- The manager and the custodian should both sign the reconciliation to confirm the balance is correct.